How the Office Works

 Longs Peak Family Practice has a secure Practice Portal available to patients (see LPFP Patient Portal on Home and Patient Resources pages).
 Physicians forward appropriate patient communications and diagnostic results to the portal.
 An email communication is performed each time a result is forwarded to the portal.
 Physicians do not allow incoming email consultations or emails at this time.
 Too much can be lost or misinterpreted with electronic dialogue, so we prioritize verbal interactions and face to face communication regarding patient questions, concerns, and consultations.

 Medication will be prescribed with care and only for good reason.
 When you are asked to take a medicine, please follow the directions carefully.
-Take all the medicine in the bottle unless it is prescribed on an “as needed” basis.
-Most medication will NOT be prescribed by phone, but rather after an evaluation in the office.
+Take all the medicine in the bottle unless it is prescribed on as “as needed” basis.
+NO medication will be prescribed without an in-person evaluation in the office.
 When you come to the office, bring any medication you are taking with you.
-Medications refills are handled as efficiently as possible, but please try to give us a few days to refill your medicine.
-If you are in a tight spot and need a refill the same day, we will attempt to help you if you can call before 3:00 pm.
+Medication refills are handled within 3 business days.
+Controlled substances will be refilled for no more than 5 days in the absence of your PCP.

 We draw blood for lab tests, check blood pressures, and provide other services such as strep tests, etc. by appointment only.
 You do not always have to see a physician for some of these services, but please call ahead of time to check this.

 This office operates on a “fee-for-service” basis.
 The cost of medical care is determined by a variety of factors, including but not limited to the time required to deal with your problem, the number of problems, the complexity and chronicity of your problem(s), the cost of materials and equipment, diagnostic tests ordered, and the risk of your problem(s) and of the medications used to treat the problem(s).

 You will get a receipt at the time of your office visit.
 You may save this for tax and insurance purposes.